-She has further honed her skills and musical expressions under the late Halina Czerny-Stefanska, Boris Petrushansky, Klaus Schilde , Vera Gornostaeva, Norma Fisher, Daniel Blumenthal and Balázs Szokolay.
+She has further honed her skills and musical expressions under the late Halina Czerny-Stefanska, Boris Petrushansky, Klaus Schilde , the late Vera Gornostaeva, Norma Fisher, Daniel Blumenthal and Balázs Szokolay.

 Giving recitals and concerts with orchestras in Germany, Poland, France, Italy and Japan.
 She has also appeared on the NHK-FM national radio in Japan.

 She is part-time Lecture at the J.F.Oberlin University from 2012.